ClarkGH/smackhem/DESIGN.md

 - Cheeky but appropriate humor.
 Dad jokes, math jokes, we’re going to make it weird.
 - The game is both 3D and 2D, ala Dragonview and Drakkhen.
 First person exploration in the main map, until combat or events, then party pops out and fights or has a conversation/investigates.
 - NPC/Enemy/Party AI.
 Different than Drakkhen.
 Party will follow the hero, follow turn based commands, or follow set tactics in real time.
 Enemies/NPCs will do their own thing as set by the game logic.
 - Enter an instance and be shown a 2D scene.
-If a dunny or explorable place, you can wobble/roll around.
+If a dunny or explorable place, we can wobble/roll around.
 Otherwise only the scene.
 - EASIER TO UNDERSTAND UI THAN DRAKKHEN.
 That game has a terrible UI and we aren’t plagiarizing.
 - Modern, and more intuitive controls.
 - Party character specific loot/gear/equipment.